Glossary of PA Terms - F

 The additional sound that is required in order to provide fill at the very front of the audience.
 Or, describes the supplementary, lower-power front-of-house speakers placed so as to provide that coverage.
 Such speakers may be flown, placed on the front edge of the stage apron, mounted on stands or wall-mounted, as appropriate, and are generally referred to as the front-fills.
 See also Downfill and Side-fill.

 The area forward of the stage − i.e. the area occupied by the audience.
-Commonly abbreviated to FOH.
+Commonly abbreviated to FOH, or in some cases to 'house'.
 In PA work, the term is most often used in reference to producing the sound for that area (contrasted with sound for the stage area), as in 'the FOH mix' or 'the FOH speakers'.
 Technical personnel often use the term to refer to the specific location of the FOH mixing position, as in "I left my SLM at FOH".
 However, the term may also be used in non-PA contexts, such as to refer to the lighting serving the audience area.
 See also the next definition and Auditorium, House (and following terms such as House mixer), Booth, Monitor mixer and Backline.

 An abbreviation for 'foil-screened twin'; a type of single-pair balanced signal cable intended for fixed installation use.
 It has a foil screen (usually aluminium-based), surrounding the signal pair and a drain wire.
 Some versions have solid-cored conductors, suitable for use with insulation displacement terminations, while some have stranded-cored conductors.
 Very small diameter versions of this cable are available, useful to conserve space in locations where many cables are routed together.